How Iraq's footballers beat bombs and bullets

 The sectarian murders have also continued with 15,000 people killed in 2014 alone.

 According to Iraq Body Count, there were 4,000 violent incidents across the country in 2016.
-That's seven times as many as were recorded in 2003, the year of the US and allied troops invasion.
+That's seven times as many as were recorded in 2003, the year of the US and allied invasion.

 Unsurprisingly, the football team has barely played within the country's borders in the decade since.